jspringer/vue-request-form/README.md

 ```
 View at http://localhost:5000

 5. Use Console via DevTools to see the results of the the form submission.
-User entered values are stored in firstname, lastname, fullname, email, phone, project_type, and description.
+User entered values are stored in firstName, lastName, fullName, email, phone, projectType, and description.

 ### [Live demo](https://jsnspr-vue-request-form.heroku.com/)